Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/06 Methods.md

 %%may need to do a thematic analysis as well?
 Refer to https://deliverypdf.ssrn.com/delivery.php?ID=889127119117085066065107068115100104036009058007026037005120121009020093073088028087018123040104049123008009109030002085082097001008088038013095101067031090117023006005066077104094106084108000006011031118004006017108096026011073117102006079000114022074&EXT=pdf&INDEX=TRUE%%

-Then, from the literature, we extracted snippets (or highlights quotes) from the articles, which better informed us of criteria for evaluating DAOs and principles that would be appropriate and universal (mission-, size-, and profit-independent) for DAOs.
+%%Then, from the literature, we extracted snippets (or highlights quotes) from the articles, which better informed us of criteria for evaluating DAOs and principles that would be appropriate and universal (mission-, size-, and profit-independent) for DAOs.

-We identified which principles and questions to keep or drop in each version of the DAO Index, based on our exploratory case studies conducted with the questionnaire, to see if we could connect the principles with real-world practices (or see how and if the principles could be interpreted in the real world (and any patterns for doing so)).
+We identified which principles and questions to keep or drop in each version of the DAO Index, based on our exploratory case studies conducted with the questionnaire, to see if we could connect the principles with real-world practices (or see how and if the principles could be interpreted in the real world (and any patterns for doing so)).%%

 ## Data Collection